kgrewal2/mdbuild/README.md

-# mdbuild
+# MDbuild
-mdbuild is a markdown-to-HTML conversion plugin for vim.
+MDbuild is a markdown-to-HTML conversion plugin for vim.

 ### Requirements
 - python (for local HTTP server)